Frozen Feature Augmentation for Few-Shot Image Classification: FroFA on More Datasets and Architectures

-In \cref{fig:i21k_all_wd}, we again look at improvements in top-1 accuracy w.r.t.\ the MAP\textsuperscript{wd} baseline for the same ViTs, but now pretrained on ImageNet-21k.
-Consistent with our JFT-3B results, the performance either \textit{maintains or improves} over the MAP\textsuperscript{wd} baseline by incorporating FroFA and the improvements over the baseline become smaller with higher shots.
-We further observe increasing improvements from FroFA on scaling the architecture on 5- and 10-shot.
-We refer to the Supplementary, \crefsupp{ssec:appendix_exp_frofa_transfer}, for the exact values.
+\textbf{ImageNet-21k}: In \cref{fig:i21k_all}, we report improvements in top-1 accuracy with respect to the weight-decayed MAP baseline for ImageNet-21k-pretrained Ti/16, B/16, and L/16.
+Consistent with our JFT-3B observations, across all shots and model architectures, incorporating FroFA either \textit{maintains or improves performance}.
+The improvements diminish as the number of shots increases.
+This trend is likely due to the higher baseline accuracies at higher shot counts.
+We again refer to the Appendix, \cref{sec:appendix_exp_frofa_transfer}, for the exact values.

+\textbf{WebLI and SigLIP}: We also tested an L/16 model with sigmoid language-image pretraining (SigLIP), following \cite{Zhai2023}.
+We report the absolute accuracy gains averaged across eight datasets.
+The results are shown in \cref{fig:first_page}, right.
+From the results we can conclude that our FroFA setting also transfers to language-image pretrained models further emphasizing its generalizability.